How to setup paper matching by calculating affinity scores and conflicts

 You can calculate affinity scores and conflicts for your venue using OpenReview's 'Paper Matching Setup' feature.
 Paper Matching Setup is enabled for any venue and the button is activated once the Submission Deadline has passed.
 This feature allows Program Chairs to compute or upload affinity scores and/or compute conflicts.

-You can find the 'Paper Matching Setup' button on your venue request form next to 'Remind Recruitment'.
+You can find the 'Paper Matching Setup' button on your venue request form.
+The button will become available after the submission deadline.

 Conflict detection uses the information of the users' coauthors from publications in OpenReview as long as they are publicly visible and the users' Profile.
 Therefore, the more complete and accurate the information in the Profile is, the better the conflict detection.